auth0/docs/articles/architecture-scenarios/b2b/index.md

 ---
-order: 05
 title: Business to Business Identity and Access Management
-image: /media/articles/architecture-scenarios/b2b.png
-description: Explains the architecture scenario of B2B with large SaaS application.
+description: Explains the architecture scenario of B2B with larger SaaS applications like Zendesk for example, where customers are typically companies.
 topics:
     - b2b
+    - architecture
+    - active-directory
     - iam
 contentType: concept
 useCase:
+  - b2b
   - invoke-api
   - secure-an-api
   - build-an-app